How Far We’ve Come Since the IBM PC was introduced in 1981

 • 4.77 MHz processor, maxed out 64K RAM,

-• monochrome display (versus connecting to TV),
+• monochrome display (instead of connecting to the TV),

-• 300 bps telephone modem (not Kbps, Mbps or Gbps),
+• 300 bps telephone modem (bits per second, not Kbps, Mbps or Gbps),

 • IBM DOS 1.0,